-In 1980, with the shipyards on strike, an unemployed Walesa scaled a wall, gave an impromptu speech and found himself thrust into the spotlight as the accidental hero of the protests.
-Having successfully led negotiations for workers rights it was he who signed the August Accords of 1980.
-Ear-marked by the government as an undesirable influence he was immediately placed under arrest when martial law was announced in 1981.
-Released a year later, Walesa’s actions and those he represented were recognised in 1983 when he was awarded the Nobel Peace Prize.
+In 1980, with the Shipyards on strike, an unemployed Wałęsa scaled a wall, gave an impromptu speech and found himself thrust into the spotlight as the accidental hero of the protests.
+Having successfully led negotiations for workers' rights it was he who signed the August Accords of 1980.
+Marked by the government as an undesirable influence, he was immediately placed under arrest when martial law was announced in 1981.
+Released a year later, Wałesa’s actions and those he represented were recognised in 1983 when he was awarded the Nobel Peace Prize.

 In 1990 he became Poland’s first democratically elected, post-communist president, a position he held until 1995.
-Respected and admired as an opposition leader, Walesa saw his popularity seriously wane while in power.
-Many Poles began to consider his blunt speaking, lack of English and often poor use of Polish as not befitting a head of state.
+Although respected and admired as an opposition leader, Walesa saw his popularity wane while in power.
+Many Poles began to consider his blunt, unsophisticated manner of speaking, and lack of English language skills as unbefitting a head of state.
 He was famously quoted as having told the British Queen that the bed he had slept in at Buckingham Palace had been so big that he’d had difficulty finding his wife.
-Mr. Walesa and his wife have eight children.
+Mr. Wałęsa and his wife have eight children.

-Mr Walesa was voted out of office in 1995 beaten by Aleksander Kwasniewski, who although being a former Communist, was seen as a better representative abroad.
-Many of Mr. Walesa’s generation accused him of having failed to deliver on many of his promises, having stolen the glory for the people’s revolution and even having worked for the secret services under communism.
-However in recent years Mr. Walesa’s popularity appears to have begun to grow again with a certain fondness for him becoming visible particularly from the younger generations.
+In the 1995 elections Wałęsa was beaten by Aleksander Kwasniewski, who, despite being a former Communist, was seen as a better representative abroad.
+Many of Mr. Wałęsa’s generation accused him of having failed to deliver on many of his promises, having stolen the glory of the people’s revolution for himself and even of having worked for the secret services under communism.
+However in recent years Mr. Wałęsa’s popularity appears to have begun to grow again, particularly among the younger generations.

 Since his political retirement he spends his days often lecturing abroad speaking on subjects close to his heart: democracy, civil liberty and the free market.